LimeFlight/openapi-diff-action/README.md

 ### Inputs:

-- `head-spec` _(required)_: Local path or http URL to the new (HEAD) OpenAPI spec file.
+- `head-spec` _(required)_: Local path to the new (HEAD) OpenAPI spec file.
 An error will be thrown if the file can't be found.
-- `base-spec` _(required)_: Local path or http URL to the old (BASE) OpenAPI spec file.
+- `base-spec` _(required)_: Local path to the old (BASE) OpenAPI spec file.
 An error will be thrown if the file can't be found.
 - `github-token` _(required)_: Must be in form `${{ github.token }}` or `${{ secrets.GITHUB_TOKEN }}`; This token is used to add labels and comments to pull requests.
 It is built into Github Actions and does not need to be manually specified in your secrets store.
 [More Info](https://help.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context)

-### Outputs:

-- `classification`: A string representing the type of change detected between the two OpenAPI specs.
-Possible values:
-  - `major`: Indicates that the HEAD spec introduces at least one _incompatible_ or "breaking" changes
-  - `minor`: Indicates that the HEAD spec introduces only _compatible_ or "non-breaking" changes
-  - `patch`: Indicates that the HEAD spec does not introduce any changes at all

 ### Example:

 This following example assumes that your repository contains a valid OpenAPI spec file called `openapi.yaml` in the repository root.

 ```yaml
 on: [pull_request]